University of Delaware

 CONTEXT OF THE JOB:

-- Responsible for proper disposal for all excess solutions, chemicals, and materials used in laboratory exercises.
+- Oversees use and proper disposal for all solutions, chemicals, and materials used in laboratory exercises.

 - Keeps records and writes reports as required.

-- Minimum of High School diploma/GED and three years related experience, or equivalent combination of education and experience.
+- Bachelor's degree in Chemistry or Biochemistry with four years laboratory supervision experience, or equivalent combination of education and experience.

 - Familiarity with safe use of appropriate chemicals, supplies and equipment.